First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 *

 *Preliminary estimate – may be subject to change.
-Additionally, the regulatory capital ratios presented above include the assumption of the transitional method relative to recent legislation by Congress to provide relief for the economy and financial institutions in the United States from the COVID‑19 pandemic.
-The referenced relief allows a total five-year phase-in of the CECL impact on capital and relief over the next two years for the impact on the allowance for credit losses resulting from COVID‑19.
+The regulatory capital ratios presented include the assumption of the transitional method as a result of legislation by the United States Congress to provide relief for the economy and financial institutions in the United States from the COVID‑19 pandemic.
+The referenced relief ended on December 31, 2024, which allowed a total five-year phase-in of the impact of CECL on capital.

 FIRST INTERSTATE BANCSYSTEM, INC. AND SUBSIDIARIES